dbunibas/galois/README.md

-# RelationalFactQA
+# Beyond Single Facts
-### A Benchmark for Evaluating Tabular Fact Retrieval from Large Language Models
+### A Benchmark for Evaluating Relational Fact Retrieval from Large Language Models

 ### Requirements
-RelationalFactQA is part of Galois.
+Beyond Single Facts is part of Galois.
 Galois is written in Java, and require a working JDK (>=21).

 In addition, the following tools/subscriptions are needed: